Usam95/Computer-Vision-Urban/README.md

 ### Dataset

 The images in the dataset are annotated with bounding boxes around objects of interest and corresponding labels that identify the type of object.
-These annotations are created manually by human annotators or using automated tools that use computer vision algorithms to detect and label objects in the images.#### Cross validation
-This section should detail the cross validation strategy and justify your approach.
 The purpose of providing prelabeled ground truth bounding boxes and labels is to train and evaluate object detection models.
-The models learn to detect objects in new images by analyzing the patterns and features of the annotated images. prelabeled ground truth bounding boxes and labels such as cars, pedestrians and bycicles.
+The models learn to detect objects in new images by analyzing the patterns and features of the annotated images.

 | ![](imgs/eda/img2.PNG)  |  ![](imgs/eda/img3.PNG) |